MeinePeptide

 Why are the trials so old?

 The original delta-sleep hypothesis didn't replicate cleanly and pharmaceutical interest moved to GABAergic hypnotics and orexin antagonists, which had better-defined targets.
-DSIP became a research curiosity that the grey market kept alive.
+DSIP became a research curiosity the grey market kept alive.

 Does the route matter — could I take it orally?